Zambia Legal Information Institute

 • Public legal information is digital common property and should be accessible to all on a non-profit basis and free of charge.

 • Organizations such as legal information institutes have the right to publish public legal information.
-Government bodies should provide access to this information to facilitate publication by independent platforms.

 Advancing